Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Introduction

 In Sec.\ref{sec:interpretation}, we discuss the physical meaning of the obtained symmetry under the Hamiltonian constraint $H=0$.
 First, the generators $G$ of the Schrödinger symmetry obtained for a certain choice of $N$ satisfy $\{G,H\}+\partial_\tau G=0$.
 Momenta $p_i$ and angular momenta $j_{ij}$ commute with $H$, and we can show that such generators transform a solution to another one satisfying $H=0$ (dynamical symmetry).
 As examples, we construct symmetry transformations that map the RN solution to the Schwarzschild one and those that map the JNW solution to the Schwarzschild one.
 On the other hand, Galilean boost $b^i$, dilatation $q_0$, and special conformal transformation $q_-$ do not commute with $H$, which prevents interpretation as a dynamical symmetry consistent with $H=0$.
-So, we suggest one possible interpretation: such a non-commutative symmetry transforms the theory itself, $H\to H_{\rm New}$, and the transformed configuration is a physical solution of the new theory with $H_{\rm New}=0$.
-We will demonstrate this concretely: in Model I, as the effect of adding a two-dimensional cosmological term; in Model II, as the effect of adding a new scalar field.
-This provides one interpretation of Noether's theorem in a theory with the Hamiltonian constraint $H\approx 0$ and symmetry generators $G$ that do not commute with $H$.
+Therefore, understanding the transformations by such generators as a kind of symmetry presents a challenge, and there may be several possibilities.
+Here, we suggest one possible interpretation: such a non-commutative symmetry transforms the theory itself, $H\to H_{\rm New}$, and the transformed configuration is a physical solution of the new theory with $H_{\rm New}=0$.
+We will demonstrate this concretely: in Model I, as the effect of adding a two-dimensional cosmological term, and in Model II, as the effect of adding a new scalar field.
+This provides one interpretation of Noether's theorem in a theory with the Hamiltonian constraint $H= 0$ and symmetry generators $G$ that do not commute with $H$.
+In Appendix \ref{A:Action}, the symmetry is studied in the action principle.

 In Sec.\ref{sec:discussion}, we conclude with future prospects.